trainer400/schedsim/docs/README.md

 ### Implementation

-When the algorithm starts executing, the interval size is calculated as the square root of the total execution time of the simulation, determining how often the states of the lists will be saved.
+When the algorithm starts executing, the interval size is calculated as the square root of the total execution time of the simulation, determining how often the states will be saved.
 The algorithm then simulates the tasks from the input file, saving the state of the four lists starting at time 0 and at each interval determined by the size.
-For example, if the total duration is 10, the size will be 3, and the positions that will be saved are 0, 3, 6, and 9.
 When a new task arrives, if it is sporadic, the time instant at which the execution will be restarted is calculated.
 This time is the latest saved time instant that is smaller than or equal to the start time of the new task.
-The execution is then restarted from that time instant and proceeds as before.
+The execution is then restarted from that time and proceeds as before.
 If additional time is added to the total duration, the list containing the arrival events needs to be updated.
 The new arrival events are calculated similarly to the initial ones and saved from the previous end time up to the new end time, which is equal to the previous end time plus the added time.

 ### Test implementation correctness

 To test the correctness of the implementation, we created a script that generates two input files.
 The second file contains a subset of the information from the first one, with a shorter time duration and fewer tasks.
 The missing tasks in the second file are then added, and the total time is extended to match that of the first file.
 This approach is used to verify the correct functioning of the method for adding tasks and time.
-After execution, the two output files are compared, and our implementation consistently passed the test, producing identical files each time.
+After execution, the two output files are then compared.

 ## Graphical interface

-The goal of this project is to create a new user interface (UI) that allows for easy access to and utilization of the newly implemented functionalities.
 We have developed a web-based UI that can be launched using the **ConnectionHandler.py** script.

 ### Running the application

 To run the application, follow these steps:

-1. Open the Schedsim3 folder on your device;
+1. Open the Schedsim folder on your device;
 2. Navigate to the visualizer directory using your terminal or command prompt;
-3. Compile and run the Connection Handler.py file using Python.
+3. Run the `Connection_Handler.py` file using Python3.
 This will start the server that hosts the web interface;
 4. Open a web browser and go to the URL http://127.0.0.1:5001/ to access the user interface;
-5. Interact with the ”Schedsim3” GUI to utilize the scheduling features and visualize task execution;
+5. Interact with the Schedsim GUI to utilize the scheduling features and visualize task execution.

 The homepage of the UI looks like this:

 TODO: add graph

-We have created several buttons linked to the key features of Schedsim.
+Several buttons linked to the key features of Schedsim were created.

 ### Start button